Go Back

 Father’s Day forecast: West to have best weather for outdoor activities

-Thunderstorms could interrupt some outdoor Father’s Day plans this weekend, but not everyone will need to have a raincoat or umbrella at the ready before heading to the golf course or the ballpark.
+Thunderstorms could interrupt some outdoor Father’s Day plans, but not everyone will need to have a raincoat or umbrella at the ready before heading to the golf course or the ballpark.

 By Alex Sosnowski, AccuWeather senior meteorologist